wookdev/wookdev.github.io/imho/after911.md

 Our search for the terrorists who perpetrated this act will cross all national boundaries.
 By committing an act so despicable, so huge in scope, America has been given permission to track down terrorism in all its forms no matter where it lives.
-No nation on earth dare tell us &quot;No&quot; when we show up at the border in force.
+No nation on earth dare tell us "No" when we show up at the border in force.
 All nations will submit to an invasion of sorts, or find themselves actually invaded.
-The US is often called &quot;cops of the world&quot; in a derogatory tone of voice by the rest of the world.
+The US is often called "cops of the world" in a derogatory tone of voice by the rest of the world.
 The world has seen nothing yet.

 My greatest hope is that we treat the nations we invade in the